Hiking 101: Get Trail Smart

-- Write a Trip Report and post it to WTA.org!
+- Write a trip report!
 It's a fun way to keep track of your progress as you begin hiking more difficult trails, plus you’ll help other hikers plan their trips.

 - Take a Wilderness First Aid course.
 Once you know what you can expect on the trail, learn how to treat some of the most common injuries and ailments.

 - Stretch, ice and keep track of injuries.
 Remember to stretch to prevent pain, ice to reduce pain and consult a physician If pain persists for more than a couple days.

 You're likely not the only one enjoying the great outdoors, so when you head out on trail, make sure to treat others (and the trail!) with respect.
 Here are a few tips to keep in mind: